merely-useful/py-rse/index.md

 :   A system for managing changes made to software during its development.
 See also: [Git](#git)

 **virtual environment**<a id="virtual_environment"></a>
-:   In \gref{Python}{python}, the `virtualenv` \gref{package}{package} allows you to create virtual, disposable, \gref{Python}{python} software environments containing only the packages and versions of packages you want to use for a particular project or task, and to install new packages into the environment without affecting other virtual environments, or the system-wide default environment.
+:   In \gref{Python}{python}, the `conda` or `virtualenv` \gref{packages}{package} allow you to create virtual, disposable, \gref{Python}{python} software environments containing only the packages and versions of packages you want to use for a particular project or task, and to install new packages into the environment without affecting other virtual environments, or the system-wide default environment.

 **virtual machine**<a id="virtual_machine"></a>
 :   A program that pretends to be a computer.
 This may seem a bit redundant, but VMs are quick to create and start up, and changes made inside the virtual machine are contained within that VM so we can install new \gref{packages}{package} or run a completely different operating system without affecting the underlying computer.